 Canon’s print driver for the G620 is a little plain.
 They usually has some feature rich print drivers but this one will get the job done.

-Canon inkjet printers are refreshing from a tech’s point of view.
-Most of the Canon’s I’ve worked with are color laser printers.
-Which truth be told are somewhat lacking in the quality department (except the imagePRESS C1).
-Not that their quality is bad, it’s just that I can’t help noticing some of the Lexmark, Ricoh, and HP color laser printers make better output.
-Not so with their inkjet printers.
+The Canon Pixma G620 is a great printer from my point of view.
 Their basic 4 color inkjet printers are decent.
-However, as they add more colors Canon’s are something to behold.
+However, as they add more colors Canon printers are something to behold.
 Based on the service calls I’ve done on wide format and professional photo printers, Canon gets it right with color inkjets.

 Compared with the HP Envy Photo 7855, the Canon has much lower operating costs and much better quality.
 The Epson Expression Photo XP-8600 operating costs are closer but the PIXMA G620 is still a few pennies per page lower.
 An Expression Photo XP-8600 wasn’t available but from the other Epson Expression’s I’ve worked with their quality is comparable with the Canon.